Gain Career Clarity with Your Free Interactive SWOT Analysis Generator

 SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.

-• Strengths and weaknesses are internal factors—things you control, like technical skills (learning programming languages or adding certifications), resources, or processes.
+Strengths and weaknesses are internal factors—things you control, such as technical skills (learning programming languages or certifications), resources, or processes.

 What is a Personal SWOT Analysis?